Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado 80521. Gayle.Volk@usda.gov

 Video 4.
 Silent video showing a box of citrus budwood that has arrived at NLGRP.
 The paperwork and twigs are inside.

-Budwood must be cut into one- or two-node sections using pruners prior to surface sterilization.
-Nodal sections are placed into water containing a drop of Tween 20 (1 drop per 100 mL water).
+Budwood (Fig. 4) must be cut into one- or two-node sections using pruners prior to surface sterilization.
+Nodal sections are placed into water containing a drop of Tween 20 (1 drop per 100 mL water), as seen in Figure 5 and Video 5.

 Video 5.
 Silent video demonstrating the cutting of nodal sections.

 Nodal sections of budwood are surface sterilized.
 A mesh screen is placed over the flask and the nodal sections are rinsed 3 times with tap water.
-They are first disinfected with 70% isopropanol for 2 minutes and then rinsed three times with tap water.
+They are disinfected with 70% isopropanol for 2 minutes and then rinsed three times with tap water (Video 6).

 Video 6.
 Silent video showing the 70% isopropanol treatment and rinsing of the nodal sections.

 The flask with the nodal sections is then placed into a laminar flow hood.
-The nodal sections are treated with 10% commercial bleach (0.825% sodium hypchlorite final concentration) and a drop of Tween 20 (1 drop per 100 mL water) for 10 minutes, followed by three rinses with sterile distilled water.
+The nodal sections are treated with 10% commercial bleach (0.825% sodium hypchlorite final concentration) and a drop of Tween 20 (1 drop per 100 mL water) for 10 minutes, followed by three rinses with sterile distilled water (Video 7).

 Video 7.
 Silent video showing the sodium hypochlorite treatment and rinsing of the nodal sections.

-Shoot tips (1-1.5 mm) are excised from each nodal section using a dissecting microscope in a laminar flow hood.
+Shoot tips (1-1.5 mm) are excised from each nodal section using a dissecting microscope in a laminar flow hood (Video 8).
+Figure 6 shows the citrus nodal section prior to excision, and Figures 7 and 8 show examples of excised shoot tips.
 All instruments are sterilized before use.
 If needed, plant materials can be dipped in a Shoot Tip Dip/Rinse Solution to prevent dehydration.
-Shoot tips are placed in a Liquid Preculture Medium in a small Petri dish (35 x 10 mm) in darkness at 25oC overnight before undergoing the cryopreservation process the next day.
+Shoot tips are placed in a Liquid Preculture Medium in a small Petri dish (35 x 10 mm) in darkness at 25 oC overnight before undergoing the cryopreservation process the next day.

 Video 8.
 Video of shoot tip excision process from the surface-sterilized nodal sections.
 Excision performed and narrated by Remi Bonnart, Biological Science Technician at NLGRP.

 Excised shoot tips are treated with cryoprotectant solutions, loaded onto aluminum foil strips and plunged into liquid nitrogen.
 The foil strips are then placed into cryovials and prepared for long-term storage.
-The steps are described below.
+The steps are described below and shown in Video 9.

 Video 9.
 Remi Bonnart (NLGRP) demonstrates the shoot tip processing and cryopreservation process.

-Cryovials containing aluminum foil strips that are in a dewar of liquid nitrogen are loaded onto cryocanes with 5 per cane.
+Cryovials containing aluminum foil strips are held in a dewar of liquid nitrogen until they are loaded onto cryocanes, 5 vials per cane.
 The canes are then placed into cryoboxes for long-term storage in liquid nitrogen vapor within cryotanks.
+This process descibed below and shown in Video 10.

 Video 10.
 Cryovials are transferred to cryocanes and loaded into cryoboxes for long-term storage in the vapor phase of LN.

 The standard procedure for citrus cryopreservation at NLGRP is to excise and cryopreserve 170 shoot tips, with 10 per foil strip and one foil strip per cryovial.
-Five cryovials are placed on each cryocane, and the three canes (with 5 cryovials each) are placed into separate cryoboxes.
-The boxes can then be put into different cryotanks for increased security and safekeeping.
+Five cryovials are placed on each cryocane (Fig. 11), and the three canes (with 5 cryovials each) are placed into separate cryoboxes.
+The boxes can then be put into different cryotanks (Fig. 12) for increased security and safekeeping.
 The remaining two cryovials (each containing 10 shoot tips mounted on a foil strip) are kept in a storage box in the vapor phase of liquid nitrogen for use in viability assessments.
 One cryovial is warmed and the viability will be assessed for the 10 shoot tips (see “Citrus micrografting for regrowth after shoot tip cryopreservation“).
 The second vial is available if a second viability assessment is needed.
-If the viability of the 10 shoot tips is 40% or greater, the accession is considered to be successfully cryopreserved, documented in GRIN-Global and transferred into NLGRP cryotanks for long-term safekeeping.
+If the viability of the 10 shoot tips is 40% or greater, the accession is considered to be successfully cryopreserved.
+These are documented in GRIN-Global and transferred into NLGRP cryotanks (Fig. 13).
+Storage in secure LN vapor tanks ensures the citrus germplasm is maintained long-term (Fig. 14).

 Figure 14.
 This figure shows the regrowth levels of three citrus cultivars after up to five years of storage in liquid nitrogen.